shaddad3/curio/docs/Documentation_For_Arrow_Integration.md

 In this file, we needed to update the ```headers``` so that we would accept the Arrow byte-stream as well:
 ```
 headers: {
-                // Change Content-Type (which is for sending data)
-                // to Accept (which tells the server what we want to receive)
+                // Change Content-Type to Accept (which tells the server what we want to receive)
                 'Accept': 'application/vnd.apache.arrow.stream, application/json',
                 // Add authorization token so the backend accepts the request
                 ...(_token ? { 'Authorization': `Bearer ${_token}` } : {}),